jofilacode/DOCTOR-APPOINTMENT-TRACKING-SYSTEM/README.md

-#helps manage and schedule patient appointments efficiently, offering features like online booking, reminders, and easy tracking of appointments.
+Helps manage and schedule patient appointments efficiently, offering features like online booking, reminders, and easy tracking of appointments.